anouar1073/digcom/README.md

 You can change the SNR and observe how the BER behaves for different schemes.

 ### Install
-You need to package the app using Matlab App Designer ( a packaged app is included in the **packaged app** folder) and then install it in matlab. run the app by typing **digcom** in the command prompt.
+You need to package the app ( .mplab file ) using Matlab App Designer ( a packaged app is included in the **packaged app** folder) and then install it in matlab. run the app by typing **digcom** in the command prompt.